Entry Level OTD Program

 VCU takes pride in its US News and World Report ranking of #17 among OT graduate programs in the country.
 VCU and its predecessor, the Richmond Professional Institute (RPI) have offered OT education since 1942.
 When the American Occupational Therapy Association (AOTA) celebrates the Centennial of the founding of the profession in 2017, VCU OT celebrates its Diamond Anniversary - 75 years of OT education at this institution.
 The VCU Department of OT has offered an Entry-Level Masters of Science in Occupational Therapy since 1964 and has offered graduate-level OT education since 2000, seven years before post-baccalaureate education became the requirement for OT education.
 In a similar way VCU is among top programs in the country choosing to take the lead in transitioning from the entry level masters degree for OT education to the entry level doctorate degree.

 The Entry Level OTD program is a nine semester, three year program.
 It is a full time, face-to-face program, with classes generally scheduled from 9 AM to 4 PM, Monday through Friday.
 Some courses include online components.
 Classes begin in the summer.
 See the Curriculum.
 Each year of the three years is made up of three semesters - summer, fall and spring.
 Students complete their required clinical education of two 12-week fieldwork placements (480 hours) from May-December of their third year and then complete a Doctoral Practicum during the final Spring semester.
-All students participate in the the University Commencement Ceremony and the School of Allied Health Professions Recognition and Awards Ceremony in May of the graduating year.
+All students participate in the the University Commencement Ceremony and the College of Health Professions Recognition and Awards Ceremony in May of the graduating year.

 At the following links you will find information on: the Admissions Process, Admissions Timeline, Monthly Information Sessions, Admission Requirements, Prerequisite Courses, the Early Decision Option, the OTCAS Application, the VCU Graduate Admissions Application, Student Learning Objectives, the Curriculum, Essential Requirements, Demographics, Tuition, Application FAQs, a Campus Map, and Contact Information.